 Trigger #7: Hot weather

-Whilst hot weather and sunshine can offer a variety of health benefits, unfortunately, reducing perimenopausal symptoms is not one of them and 32% of women admitted it was a severe trigger for them.
+Whilst hot weather and sunshine can offer a variety of health benefits, unfortunately, 32% of women reported hot weather as a trigger for them.

 Why?
 Fluctuating hormone levels make many women more sensitive to hot weather.
 This is thought to be due to the action of the hypothalamus – a gland in the brain which helps to regulate our internal temperature – becoming adversely affected by falling oestrogen levels.
 Plus, the heat can make it harder to sleep and if you are already dealing with night sweats this can just compound the problem and make you increasingly dehydrated.
 Lack of sleep coupled with dehydration can then leave you with brain fog and feeling tired, moody and stressed.
 This can then set in motion a whole negative cycle of triggers and symptoms.

 What can help?
 For instant relief from the heat (and hot flushes) it can be helpful to carry a cooling spray around with you or invest in a portable neck fan to help regulate your body temperature.
 Keep well hydrated by drinking plenty of water throughout the day and eating water-rich foods like fruit and vegetables and natural unsweetened yogurt.
 Investing in clothing and nightwear specially formulated to reduce menopausal sweats can also help keep you cooler.